Please select from the menu above.

 - You will receive an invitation via email to the celebration of your semester and if you are willing to wait until then (it is usually May for winter term examinations and November for summer term examinations), you can receive the original certificate at this formal procedure.

-- Prior to that, certified copies will be issued by the dean's office and you will receive an email to inform you about this.
+- Prior to that, in any case the certified copies will be issued by the dean's office and you will receive an email to inform you about this.
 Upon receipt of these you are entitled to carry the title “Doctor of Science / Doktor der Naturwissenschaften (Dr. rer. nat.)”.
 These copies can be mailed to you if you provide an address.

-- If you do not wish to participate in the celebration, you will also receive information via email about this, and you can collect the originals at the dean's office.
+- If you do not wish to participate in the celebration, you will also receive information via email about this, and you can collect the originals together with the copies at the dean's office.

 - If you cannot collect your certificate personally, you can ask someone else to do so.
 This person needs to be authorized by you and identify him-/herself with an Identification Card.
 A template can be found here (PDF, 60kB).